holistudio/oscar_nom_win/docs/design/ideas.md

 Only look at the first 1024 tokens of each summary, predict Oscar nomination using pre-trained GPT-2 + binary classifier head.

+### GPT-2 Fine tuning instructions

+Somehow get GPT-2 to just say yes or no for the question "Will this movie get an Oscar?"

+The challenge is again the GPT-2 context window of 1024 tokens.
+- Similar to above but this time train it to predict "Yes" or "No" as the next word.
+OR:
+- Or have the same GPT-2 model make multiple "passes" over the script:
+- Each time the GPT-2 tries to summarize the 1024 tokens it can fit into context window into smaller and smaller chunks.
+- The final pass should produce a summary of the movie that fits in the context window.
+- Then the model just gets asked.

+This is a clever but also not very interesting approach.

 ### Open Source Local LLMs

 System message: "Read the following movie script and predict its probability of getting nominated for an Academy Award/Oscar in any category.
 Respond only with a decimal value ranging between 0 and 1, inclusive."